Azure/dev-spaces/samples/BikeSharingApp/README.md

-# BikeSharing sample: Develop Microservices in Kubernetes with Confidence
+# Deploy the Bike Sharing sample application to Azure Kubernetes Service

 BikeSharing is a microservices-based sample application that was created to showcase the sandboxing capbilities of [Azure Dev Spaces](https://aka.ms/devspaces).